chasewnelson/SNPGenie/README.md

 2. **SNPGenie_LOG.txt**, documenting any peculiarities or errors encountered.
 Warnings are also printed to the Terminal (shell) window.

 3. **site_results.txt**, providing results for all polymorphic sites.
-(Note that, if the population is genetically homogenous at a site, even if it differs from the reference or ancestral sequence, it will not be considered polymorphic.)
+Note that, if the population is genetically homogenous at a site, even if it differs from the reference or ancestral sequence, it will not be considered polymorphic.
+Also keep in mind that columns are sorted by product first, then site number, with noncoding sites at the end of the file.
 Columns are:
 	* *file*.
 The SNP report analyzed.
 	* *product*.
-The CDS annotation to which the site belongs; "noncoding" if none.
+The CDS annotation to which the site belongs; "noncoding" if none on this strand.
 	* *site*.
 The site coordinate of the nucleotide in the reference sequence.
 	* *ref_nt*.
 The identity of the nucleotide in the reference sequence.
 	* *maj_nt*.
 The most common nucleotide in the population at this site.